Corona Editor is the official Corona SDK plugin for Sublime Text

 Set to true if you want items to be completed with minimal whitespace included.

-- Note that right clicking on an item wont move the cursor there so you can't right click on a term that's not at the insertion point and then pick Corona SDK Docs from the context menu as it's the position of the text cursor that determines what's looked up (left click on the item first)
+- Note that right clicking on an item wont move the cursor there so you can't right click on a term that's not at the insertion point and then pick Solar2D Docs from the context menu as it's the position of the text cursor that determines what's looked up (left click on the item first)

-A selection of commonly used code fragments and templates is available via the Corona Editor > Snippets menu.
+A selection of commonly used code fragments and templates is available via the Solar2D Editor > Snippets menu.
 Selecting an item from a submenu will insert its code at the current insertion point in the file.

 A default set of snippets is created in the Sublime Text support folder